You are here: Urology Textbook > Testes > Testicular torsion

 Manual Detorsion of a Testicular Torsion

-Testicular torsion can be attempted, when scrotal swelling is moderate and the patient tolerates the manipulation (after local anesthesia of the spermatic cord).
+Testicular torsion can be attempted as an provisional emergency aid, when scrotal swelling is moderate and the patient tolerates the manipulation (after local anesthesia of the spermatic cord).
 Most often, the left testis is rotated counterclockwise and the right testis is rotated clockwise.
 Manual detorsion is achieved with rotation of the ventral circumference laterally (to the thigh) to compensate the most frequent rotation direction.
 Manual detorsion is not a safe procedure, since testicular torsion is also possible to the opposite direction.
 The success of the manual detorsion should lead to clinical improvement and visible testicular perfusion in Doppler ultrasound imaging.
 After successful manual detorsion, scrotal orchidopexy of both sides should be done within the next days.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z